stancl/tenancy-docs/source/docs/v3/integrations/sail.blade.md

 # Laravel Sail {#sail}

-By default sail has the `ALL` privilege on the default database (here it is the central database).
-In order to create, read, update and delete operations related to the database, we will assign `ALL` privilege on all databases via the wildcard `*`;

-To do so either login to the mysql shell or via any client using root user credentials and run the following statements
+Sail can only perform the create, read, update and delete operations in the central database by default.
+To give Sail permission to also perform these operations in tenant databases, log in to Sail's MySQL shell as the root user (`docker-compose exec mysql bash`, then `mysql -u root -p` – by default, the password is `password`) and grant the `sail` user access to all databases by running the following statements:

 ```bash
 GRANT ALL PRIVILEGES on *.* to 'sail'@'%';